patefacio/mojo-learning/CODESPACE_SETUP.md

 # GitHub Codespace Setup for Mojo Learning

-This guide will help you set up a Mojo development environment in GitHub Codespaces using a simple Python base and manual Mojo installation.
+This guide will help you set up a Mojo development environment in GitHub Codespaces using the Magic CLI project-based workflow.

 ## Step 1: Create the Codespace